marp-team/marp/website/blog/2019-05-10-the-story-of-marp-next/the-story-of-marp-next.md

 The old Marp had the _limited_ theming system and required deep diving to internal for customization: Build system, [Sass], the logic of Marp app, and so on.
 So we had to create a brand-new theming system for easy customization of theme with only general CSS knowledge.

 Marpit's it only requires a pure CSS, and no additional knowledges!
 You have only to focus styling HTML semantic elements.
+It means that you can create theme CSS from now!

 In addition, Marpit has the pixel-perfect slide system like PowerPoint and Keynote.
 Theme creator never needs to worry about the responsive layout, and could provide design exactly as the author wanted with less effort.